horgatai/Pulse_Survey_Analysis_Report1/README.md

 ## Top Recommendations

-1. 🚀 **Rebuild onboarding** with a structured 30-day plan, task checklist, and early manager 1:1s
+1. **Rebuild onboarding** with a structured 30-day plan, task checklist, and early manager 1:1s.
-2. 🤖 **Launch an AI upskilling programme** — addresses both the skills gap (Q5) and readiness concern (Q8)
+2. **Launch an AI upskilling programme**.
+It addresses both the skills gap (Q5) and readiness concern (Q8).
-3. 📣 **Communicate benefits proactively** — employees are unaware of what's already available
+3. **Communicate benefits proactively**.
+Employees are unaware of what's already available.
-4. 🔄 **Pilot cross-department rotations** — low cost, high impact on engagement
+4. **Pilot cross-department rotations**.
+Low cost, high impact on engagement.
-5. 🤝 **Position HR as a strategic partner** — aligns with employees' 5-year vision
+5. **Position HR as a strategic partner**.
+It aligns with employees' 5-year vision.

 ---

-## What's in This Repo
+## What's in this repo

 ```
 📁 /